Legislative Assaults on State Courts - 2018

 - A House Memorial in Florida (HM 137) asked the United States Congress to propose a constitutional amendment providing that Congress and state legislatures may overrule, by a 60 percent vote, court decisions striking down federal or state laws.

-Change Size of Courts: Court packing and court shrinking, adding or removing seats from a court, can be one more way for legislatures or governors to gain a partisan advantage in their state’s courts.
+Change Size of Courts: Court packing and court shrinking, adding or removing seats from a court is another way for legislatures or governors to gain a partisan advantage in their state’s courts.
 In recent history, Georgia and Arizona added seats to their state supreme courts to do just that.
 But removing sitting justices from the bench can have a similar impact.

-- In Oklahoma (HB 1699), a bill would reduce the number of justices on the state Supreme Court from nine to five.
-The bill’s formula for determining which current justices retain their seats would most likely result in changed ideological control of the court within two years.
+- In Oklahoma (HB 1699), a bill would have reduced the number of justices on the state Supreme Court from nine to five.
+The bill’s formula for determining which current justices retain their seats would most likely have resulted in changed ideological control of the court within two years.